AlexHakansson/alexanderhakansson/README.md

 A video demonstration of the tool can be found here:

 ## Installation:
 To install the tool download from git hub.
-Edit the db_info.txt file with the usernames, host ips, and passwords required for
+Edit the db_info.txt file with the usernames, host ips, and passwords required for your local database copy.

 ## Usage
 The "Publications by Faculty" gets the number of publications for the top 10 professors at a given university.
 Simply select the university and keyword from the 2 drop down menus to perform you search.